Quick answer

 Introduction to Premium Bonds

-Premium Bonds, issued by National Savings and Investments, offer a unique savings opportunity with tax-free prizes.
+Premium Bonds, issued by National Savings and Investments, offer a unique savings opportunity with outside the scope of IHT prizes.
 As part of a broader financial strategy, they can provide a tax-efficient way to save.
 We will explore how Premium Bonds work and their benefits, helping you understand their potential in maximizing your inheritance.

 What Are Premium Bonds?

-Premium Bonds are a type of savings bond that, instead of earning interest, offer tax-free prizes.
+Premium Bonds are a type of savings bond that, instead of earning interest, offer outside the scope of IHT prizes.
 The funds invested are used to participate in a monthly prize draw, with prizes ranging from £25 to £1 million.
 The Premium Bonds are backed by the UK government, making them a very low-risk investment.

 How Do They Work?

 When you invest in Premium Bonds, your money is pooled with that of other investors to fund the monthly prize draw.
 Each £1 invested gives you one chance to win.
-The prizes are tax-free, and you can withdraw your money at any time without penalty.
-The NS&I guarantees the return of your capital, making it a secure savings option.
+The prizes are outside the scope of IHT, and you can withdraw your money at any time without penalty.
+The NS&I ensures the return of your capital, making it a secure savings option.

 Benefits of Investing in Premium Bonds